marco-willi/camera-trap-classifier/README.md

 python -m unittest discover test/training
 ```

-## Exporting and Deploying a Model
+## Exporting a Model

 **WARNING**: The following is only possible with Tensorflow 1.9 (currently only dev status)

-To deploy a model to production we can export it in a specific form (Estimator) such that it can be used with
-Tensorflow-Serving (https://www.tensorflow.org/serving/).
-The following code allows for such an export:
+To export a model for later deployment we can use the following code:

 ```
 python export.py -model /my_experiment/model_save_dir/prediction_model.hdf5 \